EMI driving the uptake of tax-advantaged share schemes

 Sounds interesting, but not sure what it all means in practice?
 Let’s find out.

-Some assets are tax-free, others aren't.
-When you sell or 'dispose of' a taxable asset that has increased in value, you'll generally pay 20% CGT on any gains you make.
-But with BADR that's reduced to 10%.
+When you sell or 'dispose of' a taxable asset such as shares that have increased in value, you'll generally pay CGT on any gains you make over your tax-free allowance.
+But with BADR, you pay a discounted rate.

 It goes without saying, but you’ll need to understand the eligibility requirements before you can tap into the benefits of this tax relief mechanism.